Unity-Technologies/Graphics/README.md

 ## NOTE: We have migrated reported issues to FogBugz.
 You can only log further issues via the Unity bug tracker.
 To see how, read [this](https://unity3d.com/unity/qa/bug-reporting).

-## NOTE 2: We are rolling out changes to how we develop the Graphics Packages.
-Development will move to an internal repo and changes will be mirrored to this public repo.
-You will continue to see changes at the PR level and pull in changes from this public repo.
-You can find more information and track our progress [here](https://forum.unity.com/threads/important-upcoming-changes-to-the-graphics-repository.1239826/).

-## NOTE 3: Some folders have been moved.
-Read more [here](./README-FOLDER-CHANGES.md) on how to merge your custom branches with the new folder layout.
+## NOTE 2: Development by Unity developers happens in an private repo.
+Changes are mirrored from that private repo to this public repo every few weeks.
+[This](https://forum.unity.com/threads/important-upcoming-changes-to-the-graphics-repository.1239826/) forum thread can be used to discuss the mirroring.

 # Unity Scriptable Render Pipeline
 The Scriptable Render Pipeline (SRP) is a Unity feature designed to give artists and developers the tools they need to create modern, high-fidelity graphics in Unity.
 Unity provides two pre-built Scriptable Render Pipelines: